Vivekanand-R/AI-Product-Framework/README.md

 •	Phase 2: AI System Design And review Phase

-•	Phase 3: Testing on a controlled roads with no traffic, lab environments, and Reviews Phase
+•	Phase 3: Testing on the controlled roads with no traffic, lab environments, and Reviews Phase

 •	Phase 4: Product Launch, New Product Introduction, Industry Distruption,